UK Fin Lab

 Hourly to Salary Converter – FAQs

-It converts an hourly rate into annual, monthly and weekly gross pay, and can also convert an annual salary into an hourly rate.
+It converts an hourly rate into annual, monthly and weekly gross pay, and can also convert an annual salary into an hourly rate based on your working hours and weeks worked per year.

-By default it uses 37.5 hours per week and 52 weeks per year, but you can edit both values.
+By default, the calculator uses 37.5 hours per week and 52 weeks per year, but you can change both values to match your own work pattern.

-No. This tool shows gross pay before deductions such as tax, National Insurance and pension contributions.
+No. This tool shows gross pay only and does not include deductions such as Income Tax, National Insurance, pension contributions or student loan repayments.

 Yes.
-You can change the weekly hours and weeks worked per year to reflect part-time or non-standard work patterns.
+You can change both your weekly hours and weeks worked per year, so the calculator can be used for part-time, term-time or other non-standard work patterns.

-Monthly salary is estimated by dividing the annual salary by 12.
+Monthly salary is estimated by converting your inputs into an annual gross figure and then dividing that annual amount by 12.

 Yes.
-It is useful for comparing job offers or checking whether an hourly rate is roughly equivalent to a salaried role.
+This tool is useful for checking whether an hourly role is roughly equivalent to a salaried position based on your expected working hours and weeks per year.